jackievaleri/BioAutoMATED/BioAutoMATED_Installation_Guide.md

     * You can remove containers with the commance `docker rm [container-name]`.
     * You can check CPU and memory usage with the command `docker stats`.
 You can use CTRL+C to exit this view.

-7. To date, we have tested the Docker installation successfully on the following computers:
+7. To date, we have tested the Docker installation successfully on the following set-ups:
     * Mac, Apple M1 chip with 32G memory, running Ventura 13.3
     * Mac, Intel chip (2.6GHz 6-core Intel Core i7) with 16G memory, running Ventura 13.3
     * Mac, Intel chip (2.4GHz 8-Core Intel Core i9) with 32G memory, running Ventura 13.1
+    * Mac, Intel chip (2.2GHz 6-core Intel Core i7) with 16G memory, running Big Sur 11.7
     * Linux, Intel Haswell with 32G memory, running Ubuntu 18.04